Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 The Arguments of the Court of Cassation

 The Court of Cassation upheld the decision of the Court, emphasizing that criminal liability must be personal and cannot be based on a general climate of oppression within the facility.
-It was highlighted that, in order to establish liability for complicity in the crime, it is necessary to demonstrate the causal contribution and the awareness of the accused regarding the unlawful conduct of others.
+It was highlighted that, in order to establish liability for complicity in a crime, it is necessary to prove the causal contribution and the awareness of the accused regarding the illicit conduct of others.

-• The proof of active or passive participation must be concrete and documented.
+• Proof of active or passive participation must be concrete and documented.

 • Mere presence in an environment where abuse occurs is not sufficient.